w3c/wai-curricula/content/designer/inclusive-design.md

 * determine the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of experience, use of assistive technology, and type of disability
 * ensure people with disabilities are involved early and throughout the research processes, including in focus groups, questionnaires, and surveys

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

 ### Topic: Gathering Requirements

 #### Learning Outcomes for Topic

 Students should be able to:

-* ensure different types of user requirements that relate to people with disabilities are considered, for example adequate contrast ratios, availability of content and functionality in different screen sizes and configurations, keyboard compatibility, and use with assistive technologies and adaptive strategies
+* ensure different types of user requirements that relate to people with disabilities are considered, for example appropriate contrast ratios, availability of content and functionality in different screen sizes and configurations, keyboard compatibility, and use with assistive technologies and adaptive strategies
 * create personas that include people with different types of disabilities and different levels of experience using the Web
 * create scenarios that include use of the website or application with different types of assistive technologies and adaptive strategies

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

 ### Topic: Testing